 When it was all said and done, the Brewers won 95 games and finished second in the AL East.

 During the 1980 season, I was given the ability to watch the Brewers from a much different perspective.
 While I was at the University of Wisconsin-Milwaukee, I was given an internship to work for the WTMJ sports department.
 I was honored to work with the likes of Hank Stoddard, Jim Irwin, Mike Hegan and Carl Cherkin.

 Although I had a number of responsibilities at WTMJ, my main duties were to cover Brewer games.
 I would say I went to close to 50 games that year covering the Brewers in Milwaukee.

 The 1980 season was a setback for the Brewers, as the team only won 86 games.
-The bad karma started when Bamberger suffered a heart attack and was replaced by Buck Rodgers as manager about midway through the season.
+The bad karma started when Bamberger suffered a heart attack in spring training and he and Buck Rodgers ended up splitting time as manager for the 1980 season.

 The Brewers were still hitting home runs like crazy as the team had 203 taters.
 The Brewers had four guys who hit over 20 homers that year.
 They were Oglivie (41), Thomas (38), Cooper (25) and Robin Yount (23).
 The team also hit .275 as a team, led by Cooper who hit .352.
 Moose Haas led the team with 16 wins, but the bullpen was still a weakness.